ibm-cloud-docs/vpc/vsi_is_profiles.md

 The following Balanced profiles are available for LinuxONE (s390x processor architecture):

+LinuxONE (s390x processor architecture) profiles can be used to provision virtual server instances in the Tokyo region.”
+{: preview}

 | Instance profile | vCPU | GiB RAM | Bandwidth Cap (Gbps) | Instance Storage (GB) |
 |---------|---------|---------|---------|---------|
 | bz2-1x2 | 1 | 2 | 2 | - |